yuanlizhanshi/EasyProtein/README.md

   "SummarizedExperiment"
 ))
 ```
-Then you can install the development version of EasyProtein
+Then you can install the development version of EasyProtein:

 ```r
 devtools::install_github("yuanlizhanshi/EasyProtein")